ElecGeek/HealthMeter/README.md

   * the record length in minutes
   * the min, max and average
   * many percent of the time the value is under a certain threshold
-* a raw file name base on the first record time-stamp.
+* a file-name based on the first record time-stamp for each input file.
-* a raw file intended to be open by most of the music editing software.
+* a raw file, of that file-name, intended to be open by most of the music editing software.
   * a record limit containing the time-stamp in the 2 channels.
 It has been design to not be confused with the record themselves
     * 100% sample
     * date